OCA/social/mass_mailing_custom_unsubscribe/README.rst

 Unsubscription Goodbye Message
 ------------------------------

-Your unsubscriptors will recieve a beautier goodbye page.
+Your unsubscriptors will receive a beautier goodbye page.
 You can customize it with these links **after installing the module**:

 * `Unsubscription successful </page/mass_mailing_custom_unsubscribe.successs>`_.